golang/proposal/design/51430-revamp-code-coverage.md

-Exact details of the new format are still TBD, but very roughly: it should be possible to just have a file header with information on the execution/invocation, then a series of package meta-data blobs (drawn directly from the corresponding rodata symbols in the binary) and then a series of counter blocks (generated based on the live function list).
+Exact details of the new format are still TBD, but very roughly: it should be possible to just have a file header with information on the execution/invocation, then a series of package meta-data blobs (drawn directly from the corresponding rodata symbols in the binary).

+Counter data will be written to a separate file composed of a header followed by a series of counter blocks, one per function.
+Each counter data file will store the hash of the meta-data file that it is assocated with.

-File header information could include items such as:
+Counter file header information will include items such as:

 * binary name
 * module name